opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sinks/opensearch.md

 ## Amazon OpenSearch Service domain security

-The OpenSearch sink plugin can send data to an [Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html) domain, which uses IAM for security.
+The `opensearch` sink plugin can send data to an [Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html) domain, which uses IAM for security.
 The plugin uses the default credential chain.
 Run `aws configure` using the [AWS Command Line Interface (AWS CLI)](https://aws.amazon.com/cli/) to set your credentials.

 Make sure the credentials that you configure have the required IAM permissions.
 The following domain access policy demonstrates the minimum required permissions: